chriscwill07/Waveshare-ESP32-S3-2.8B-480x640-Temp-Sensor-Readout-ST7701-LVGL9/README.md

 //**Code Compatability**//
 When purchasing this board (SKU: 30241	ESP32-S3-LCD-2.8B) from waveshare you can download additional demo files/drivers to add touch function, SD card, button functions here: https://docs.waveshare.com/ESP32-S3-LCD-2.8B .
 These files will be tailored to LVGL 8 UI creation. ***The demo code/files for display drivers and LVGL display from Waveshare will not work with the code provided in this project.***
 I gutted and modified the original provided demo code to upgrade from LVGL 8 to LVGL 9.
 This build is working with LVGL 9.5
-The UI in this project uses a custom font added to increase font size substantially.
-(LVGL only provides up to 48px which struggles to fill a higher resolution screen)

 //**Board Notes**//
 This ESP32-S3-LCD 2.B 480x640 will not rotate the display to landscape mode with hardware.
 I was not able to rotate the display with LVGL either in software.